|Queens Park Rangers 1 v 0 Leeds United|

 There is only street parking available, and it's very limited close to the ground.
-Some streets are cordoned off and others for residents only, with regulations strictly enforced.
-There is some parking in the area costing £6.60 for three hours, and some streets are free parking after 5pm, but you’ll need to check the signs.
-You will also need to make sure you’ve not left the car in a restricted zone.
+Some streets are cordoned off and others for residents only, with regulations strictly enforced on matchdays by an army of traffic wardens.
+There is some parking in the area costing £6.60 for three hours, but you’ll need to check the signs to make sure you’ve not left the car in a restricted zone.

 There are no longer any pubs for away fans next to the ground, so you will need to head to ‘Belushi's Bar’, in a retail complex called Vue, which you will find on the other side of the road from Shepherd’s Bush Central Line tube station.
 Quite a few of the other establishments nearby have bouncers on the door to make sure that only home fans get in.
 Alcohol is usually available to away fans inside the Loftus Road, but not for some “high profile” games, which will probably include us.

 If you’re in need of a takeaway, there is a wide variety of scoff around Shepherds' Bush Market station, along Uxbridge Road and around Shepherd's Bush Green.
 The ethnic diversity of the area means that as well as the usual range of cafes, burger bars, fried chicken outlets and chippies, there are Indian, Chinese & Thai outlets.